 Italianate

-The Italianate style was inspired by the farm houses of northern Italy and is depicted by low garbled roofs with wide overhanging eaves supported by decorative brackets, and entrance towers and roundhead windows with hood moldings.
+The farm houses of northern Italy inspired the Italianate style.
+With this style, decorative brackets support low garbled roofs with wide overhanging eaves.
+It often uses entrance towers and roundhead windows with hood moldings.
 Most examples also feature cast-iron fronts and detailed entrances.
-Savannah example: Mercer House

 Regency